 Hypnotherapy is an alternative form of psychotherapy that can be applied to a very wide range of problems and is available with Joan.

 Free Initial Consultations for the Fear of Dentists

-We offer all prospective clients an initial consultation to discuss your Fear of Dentists prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Dentophobia problems prior to commencing any psychotherapy programmes.

 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.